A2osX/A2osX/.Docs/KERNEL.md

 ## Out:

 # PrintFYA/SPrintFYA/FPrintFYA
-Prints Pascal/C-Style String
+Prints C-Style String

 ## In:
-+ PrintFYA :
+PrintFYA :
  + Y,A = PTR to CStr
-+ SPrintFYA :
+SPrintFYA :
  + Y,A = PTR to CStr
  + PULLW = Ptr to Dst Buffer
-+ FPrintFYA :
+FPrintFYA :
  + Y,A = PTR to CStr
- + PULLB = hDev
+ + PULLB = hNode

 ## Out:
 + CC : success